balvig/chili/README.md

 ### Creating a new chili extension

-Assuming you want to add a new extension that adds "like" capabilities to a subset of users, run:
+Assuming you want to add a new extension that adds exposes a new "like" button feature to a subset of users, first run:

     chili likes